Posted on Leave a comment

 Themis mirrored through the Magician.

 The whole year 2026 reduces to 10, the Wheel of Fortune, which I associate with the Moirai, the Fates, the weavers of portions.
 The turning of shares.
-The great wheel that moves whether I consent or not.
+The great wheel that moves whether we consent or not.

 So I stood in a Wheel year, on a day framed by Justice, and performed an act of will: